Lobo, the King of Currumpaw: Summary

-Lobo was a North American Mexican gray wolf who lived in the Currumpaw Valley (Corrumpa Creek) in New Mexico.
+Lobo was a North American Great Plains wolf who lived in the Currumpaw Valley (Corrumpa Creek) in New Mexico.
 During the 1890s, Lobo and his pack, having been deprived of their natural prey such as bison, elk, and pronghorn by settlers, became forced to prey on the settlers' livestock to survive.
 The ranchers (at Cross L Ranch) tried to kill Lobo and his pack by poisoning critter carcasses, but the wolves removed the poisoned pieces and threw them aside, eating the rest.
 They tried to kill the wolves with traps and by hunting parties, but these efforts also failed.

 Ernest Thompson Seton was tempted by the challenge and the $1,000 bounty for the head of Lobo, the leader of the pack.
-Seton tried poisoning five baits, carefully covering traces of human scent, and setting them out in Lobo's territory.
+Seton tried poisoning four baits, carefully covering traces of human scent, and setting them out in Lobo's territory.
 The following day all the baits were gone, and Seton assumed Lobo would be dead.
-Later, however, he found the five baits all in a pile covered by wolf feces to show Lobo's contempt and mockery of Seton's attempt to kill him and the other wolves.
+Later, however, he found the four baits all in a pile covered by wolf feces to show Lobo's contempt and mockery of Seton's attempt to kill him and the other wolves.

 Seton bought new, specialized traps and carefully concealed them in Lobo's territory, but he later found Lobo's tracks leading from trap to trap, exposing each.
 When an effort that was initially supposed to take two weeks stretched into four months of failed attempts to capture Lobo, Seton became tired and frustrated.
 While camping out above the creek where snow geese and cranes were wintering, he found Lobo's track strangely following a set of smaller tracks.
 Quickly he realized Lobo's weakness: his mate, a white wolf nicknamed Blanca.
-Due to Lobos misbehavior a rancher named Leandro vejarano decided to try to get a run at the wolf.
-This ultimately failed and he was lost forever by Lobos wrath.
+Due to Lobo's misbehavior a rancher named Leandro Vejarano decided to try to get a run at the wolf.
+This ultimately failed and he was lost forever by Lobo's wrath.